mw-ding/mw-ding.github.io/content/about.md

 draft: false
 ---

+I am now *Tech Lead / Principal Software Engineer II* at [*Elastic*](https://elastic.co), the compnay behind *Elasticsearch*.
+Joined force with *Elastic* after the acqusition on 07/2018 ([Blog post](https://www.elastic.co/blog/welcome-insight-io-to-the-elastic-team)).
+Focusing on reinventing code search on top of *Elasticsearch*.

-I am now Co-Founder of [*Insight.io*](https://insight.io).
+I was a Co-Founder of [*Insight.io*](https://insight.io).
 Incubated a side project into this startup, aiming to crack any efficiency issues of software development process by our code intelligence technology.

 I joined *Google* [*Product Ads*](https://www.google.com/retail/solutions/) Team as a software engineer